HMS Muros (1806)

 HMS Muros was the privateer Alcide, launched at Bordeaux in 1804.
-The British Royal Navy (RN) captured her in 1806 and commissioned her.
+The British Royal Navy (RN) captured her in 1806 and later commissioned her.
 She wrecked in March 1808.

 French privateer

 Alcide may have been built in 1802; she was commissioned in Bordeaux in December 1804 under Pierre Feger.

 On 7 June 1805 Alcide captured Hannah, of Greenock, which had been returning to Britain from Newfoundland.
 On 22 June HMS Espoir recaptured Hannah, which arrived at Plymouth on 9 July.

 HMS Egyptienne's boats cut out the privateer Alcide from Muros on 8 March 1806 under incessant but ineffective fire from two shore batteries.
 Alcide was frigate-built and pierced for 34 guns.
 She was only two years old and when she had last gone to sea had had a complement of 240 men.